Explore the functional applications of Attapulgite clay

 Hudson Resources supports Research & Development.

-Please contact our team for Attapulgite clay raw ore for any trials or research.
+please contact our team for Attapulgite clay and/or Diatomaceous earth raw ore for product trials or research.